 Is it true that Einstein’s first wife contributed to the discoveries that made her husband famous?

 Some researchers think that she did (for example, in 1905 she told a friend that “we finished some important work that will make my husband world famous”), but most agree that, while Mileva Maric was a talented physicist in her own right and a valuable sounding-board for her husband’s ideas, she did not make substantial contributions to his most famous work.
 However, her scientific ambitions were certainly belittled and overlooked, especially by her husband.
-Einstein actually treated his wife quite badly: He had (and flaunted) many affairs; he was distinctly unhelpful around the house; and he made Maric obey a long list of humiliating rules (“You must answer me at once when I speak to you,” for example.)
-The two divorced in 1919 and Einstein married his cousin Elsa.
+Einstein actually treated his wife quite badly: He had (and flaunted) many affairs; he was distinctly unhelpful around the house and he made Maric obey a long list of humiliating rules (“You must answer me at once when I speak to you,” for example.)
+The two divorced in 1919 and Einstein married his cousin Elsa (yes, really).
+Einstein gave Maric a portion of his Nobel Prize winnings as part of their divorce settlement.